Skip to main content

 Additional data structures

 Documentation below will refer to the following TypeScript types.
-These are intended to be inspirational, a simple means of communicating the...types...of values you'll need to be capable of persisting in your database:
+These are intended to be inspirational, a simple means of communicating the shape of the values you'll need to be capable of persisting in your database:

 type UserModel = {